-2. The gun is sent to a firm which inserts a new filament and cathode in the old gun.
+3. If a replacement gun is not available, the old one must be rebuilt by inserting a new filament and cathode.
 The gun is then attached to a glass "stem", which contains the wire leads and a small protruding tube used to evacuate the CRT.
 Another approach is to use a new gun.

-7. There will be remaining molecules of gasses in the tube which must be removed.
+8. There will be remaining molecules of gasses in the tube which must be removed.
 Barium is used for this purpose.
-A "getter" is installed near the gun, which is "flashed" to remove the remaining gas.
+The "getter", which is attached to the gun, is "flashed" to remove the remaining gas.
 This is done using an RF induction heater.

 9. A high voltage is applied to the anode and filaments of the tube to prevent future arcing.

 10. The cathode is activated by applying different filament voltages for a period of time.

 11. The base is installed, soldering the wires coming out of the gun and using silicone adhesive.